debren27/teradata-challenge/README.md

 Simply execute teradata-challenge/build-environment.sh.
 It will create a working directory and create artifacts within that directory as it builds the AWS environment.
 Since it does create a subdirectory, it's preferable to execute it from outside the teradata-challenge directory.

+AWS credentials are required, so if you haven't already set them for the AWS CLI make sure to run "aws configure" first.

 # Requirements

   * a linux box to run it on